yushiangfu/study-notes/04-a-driver.md

 platform_get_resource(pdev, IORESOURCE_MEM, 1); // access the MEM type resource with index = 1
 platform_get_resource(pdev, IORESOURCE_IRQ, 0); // access the IRQ type resource with index = 0
 ```

-If many DTS and DTSI files are involved in the DTB complication, it might be challenging to know whether a device is enabled or disabled eventually.
-Utility **dtc** can construct the DTS from DTB and give us a quick inspection without booting up the target system.

 ```
 dtc -I dtb -O dts arch/arm/boot/dts/aspeed-bmc-opp-romulus.dtb  # construct dts from dtb